hsnlab/dctrl5g/README.md

 ### The ContextRelease resource

 The ContextRelease resource is the main driver for managing active-idle transitions for UE sessions.
-The gNode-B (on behalf of the UE) requests an idle transition by specifying the GUTI and the session id in ContextRelease resource sent to the AMF.
+The gNode-B (on behalf of the UE) requests an idle transition by specifying the GUTI and the session-id in a ContextRelease resource sent to the AMF.
 The AMF returns the results in the status conditions and notifies the SMF by patching the SessionContext resource with `spec.idle: true`.
 This causes the SMF to fail the `UPFConfigured` status, which in turn revokes the UPC configuration.
 Note that the full session state is still maintained in the SessionContext.
 An idle-active transition can be requested by deleting the ContextRelease resource, which will restore the original traffic spec in the UPF.

 The below dump shows a full ContextRelease resource with a valid status: